CapricanDRJ/HadesStarCommunityData/docs/corp/254fdc629bae81f3b0ca69160e0b6e34bd81993e755e4fb5ddedd1533038a683/index.md

 ```
 All Welcome.
 Friendly Only.
 Come and Chill.
 Old or New.
-No Requirements!
+No Requiremen
+ts!}
 ```
 ### Whitestar Bonus ❌